 RULE 1: “Never Outshine the Master.” — Robert Greene, The 48 Laws of Power

-The reason I thought the bus stop poster worked was because it would arm the women with a verbal weapon to throw back at the men who harass them.
+The reason I thought the bus stop poster worked was that it would arm the women with a verbal weapon to throw back at the men who harass them.
 Even if it were just a persnickety comment meant to challenge.

 So in the spring of 2000, I started developing a magazine with few friends in Williamsburg.
 It happened over a few pitchers of Sangria in a restaurant on the corner of North 6th and Berry.
 The name of the joint was Uccelli’s.
 It definitely was a joint.

 Uccelli’s was inexpensive on a relatively desolate street.
 Back then, it still had amazing sausage and seafood paellas.
 The music was good.

 It was a nightly thing for me sitting at the tiny 5 person bar there.
 I was a regular.
 I brought my friends there.

 By that next fall, the first issue of 11211 Magazine was delivered to my office/loft from Portland, Oregon.
 There were about 6 of us celebrating with jugs of Carlo Rossi wine and we drank until we were blind.

 In the first four months after launching the magazine, I was broke.
 I went through $78,000 in savings and reserves and yet, had the highest quality print publication to ever hit the streets of Williamsburg.
 11211 Magazine was a very noticeable improvement in the area back in those days.
 It showed that this area was to be believed in.
 It was something to take seriously, the area, the people, the ethnicities of people who were born and raised there and the newer transplant of young American people from the states mainly artists and musicians.